What is a Body?

-* Open System is used in the sense of the Biological definition.
+* Open System has a few meanings here it is used in the sense of the Biological definition.

-** Open and Isolated System is also used in a sense – as an open nonlinear system.
+** Open and Isolated System is used in the sense of an open nonlinear system.
 This is a metaphor-based on Nobel Laureate and Physical Chemist Ilye Prigorgine’s Theories such as dissipative structures.
-They are only very loosely touched on and used as framing for trauma and also for social systems.
+This is loosely touched on and used as framing for trauma and also for social systems.
 Many systems theories use this frame.
 I also studied with Emilie Conrad who brought this into Continuum.